Cooking Matters: Whole Grains, Beans, and Lentils

 Do not use a pressure cooker instead of a slow cooker.

 Do not blend food instead of using the slow cooker thinking that blended food is cooked food.
 It will not be properly cooked unless you slow cook it first.
-The blender should never be used as a substitute for fully cooking food.
+Often slow cooked foods does not require blending it can be mashed easily.

 Janet Doman, Director of The Institutes